Official LSAC Content · Free Account

-LSAT Practice Test (Free Official Practice)
+Free LSAT Practice Test

 Looking for a free LSAT practice test that feels like the real thing?
-With LSAT Lab you can take two official PrepTests (PT 140 & 141) under realistic timing, get an instant scaled score estimate, and review every question with clear explanations and analytics.
+With LSAT Lab you can take 2 official PrepTests (PT 140 & PT 141) under realistic timing, get an instant scaled score estimate, and review every question with clear explanations and analytics.
 Use this page to launch a full-length practice, learn how scoring works, and build a study plan that fits your target test date.

-🎯 Why Take Your LSAT Practice Test with LSAT Lab
+Why Take Your LSAT Practice Test with LSAT Lab

 Official Content